 It is the policy of the Board of Directors of the Organization to review its plan for future property improvements and acquisitions from time to time and to designate certain amounts to ensure adequate financing of such improvements and acquisitions.

 (d) Revenue recognition

 Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
-Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor-restricted contributions are reported as increases in
+Contributions that are restricted by the donor are reported as increases in net assets with donor restrictions.